-This is the Star.
+THIS is the STAR.
 We have no apology for it.
-It must speak for itself.
+It must speak for

 And now our mission.
-There i an ideal press before whose shrine we bow: what that idea! is, we would have our readers know.
+There is an ideal press before whose shrine we low: what that ideal is, we would have our readers know.
 It is that press which knows no private interest or party weal that stands in the way of the public good.
-I is that press which marches on in advance of the people, thinking for the masses and moulding public opinion.
+It is that press which marches on in advance of the people, thinking for the masses and moulding public opinion.
 It is not a press which lags in the rear, till the strongest proclain their shibboleth, and then take up the chorus.
 The most sacred institution in any land is an intelligent, moral and free press, that sets up for its motto that written by Judge Story-a press

-- Unawed by influence and un bribed by gain."
+- ..
+Unawed by influence and un bribed by gain."

-We say we' worship at that shrine -and we do so; and it shallbe our constant aim to make a paper a counterpart of the model we have set up, caring less for the gains than the name, and finding a better reward in the praise of posterity than in the gold of the hour.
+-and we do so; and it shallbe our constant aim to make a paper a counterpart of the model we have set up, caring less for the gains that petty political nostrums for reward in the praise of posterity than in the gold of the hour.

-The duties and the responsibilties of the press are great and grave.
-Questions often arise suddenly that the public mind does not take the trouble to consider, but the newspaper editor must always be prepared to show some clue to the mystery or to put some interpretation upon the most involved circum. stances.
-He must think more hastily than other men, and reach conclusions faster-then if his judgment be faulty, the public, which in the end is always right, will detect his shortcomings.
-The duty of thinking for one's self is important enough, and the man who is able to do so is generally above the common; but how much more important is the duty of him who thinks for the thousands and fashions their opinions after his own.
-If the sun be eclipsed the earth will be darkened; if he whose doctrines may become the rule of the state should spread abroad insidious teachings through the press, many of the thousands who look upon him as a teacher will catch the infection.
-The press is the first and greatest born of a free people.
-Before the days of the press superstition and ignorance held sway over men's minds, tyranny lorded it over the land and bad kings sent innocent whim.
-But when the press once began to breathe the spirit of the people through its columns, tyranny faltered and autocrats and evil combinations trembled before it.
+The duties and the responsibilties goes to improving the human body. of the press are great and grave.
+Questions often arise suddenly that the public mind does not take the trouble to consider, but the newspaper editor must always be prepared to show some clue to the mystery or to put some interpretation upon the most involved circum. hastily than other men, and reach conclusions faster-then if his judgthe end is always right, will detect his shortcomings.
+The duty of thinking for one's self is important enough, and the man who is able to do so is generally above the common; but how much more important is the duty of him who thinks for the thousands and fashions their opineclipsed the earth will be darkened; if he whose doctrines may become the rule of the state should spread who look upon him as a teacher will catch the infection.
+The press is the first and greatest of the Blake school will have it. born of a free people.
+Before the days of the press superstition and ignorance held sway over men's point we should have said what our minds, tyranny lorded it over the aim shall be in relation to the county land and bad kings sent innocent whose bread we hope to eat for the men to the block for a miserable next few years.
+We never should such characters. whim.
+But when the press once people through its columns, tyranny faltered and autocrats and evil combinations trembled before it.
 In Russia to-day there is no free press, but there is a rule of knout and iron -a galling tyranny that we free people cannot conceive of.
-In countries blessed with the glorious boon of liberty, the press is to-day the greatest power upon Attorney - at - Law, Notary- the face of the earth, and there is no man, no matter how high his station, that does not bend his knee before it.
+In countries blessed with the glorious boon of liberty, the press is to-day the greatest power upon the face of the earth, and there is no man, no matter how high his station, that does not bend his knee before it.
 With such a conception of the press, and of the duties of those who control the press, we give this paper to our readers.
-And if we have faithfully portrayed our ideal newspaper, and the duties of proper editor we have stolen a march on our readers and given ing port for the Dominion and New them our prospectus.
+And if we have faithfully portrayed our ideal newspaper, and the duties of proper editor we have stolen march on our readers and given them our prospectus.